govex/govex.github.io/open-data/policy-touchpoints/index.md

   * Ensuring that coded values in source data are translated to human-readable values.
     * If you must provide coded values in your published data, ensure the human-readable value is adjacent and make clear in the field metadata that a relationship exists between the code and the description.
     * If you are unable to provide a human-readable value for each row in the data, ensure the metadata describes what each code that is in the data can be translated to.
+ * The open data leadership team should routinely meet and coordinate with regional partners to share and align priorities for open data releases, as well as sharing best practices.
+This might include neighboring / peer cities, counties, as well as overlapping school, water, and fire districts.